 Ray Hughes, M.Ed.

 Ray Hughes has over 30 years of experience in education as a teacher, Department Head, University Lecturer, and Consultant.
-He is currently the National Education Coordinator for the Fourth R where he coordinates the implementation of the Fourth R in collaboration with partners and school boards.
+He was most recently the National Education Coordinator for the Fourth R where he coordinated the implementation of the Fourth R in collaboration with partners and school boards.

 Previously, Ray was involved in coordinating the implementation of violence prevention programs for 190 schools and 80,000 students in his position as the Learning Coordinator for Violence Prevention with the Thames Valley District School Board in London, Ontario.
 He was also a member of the Ontario Safe Schools Action Team, whose mandate was to draw on best practices from across Ontario and to advise the Minister of Education on all aspects of school safety.
 Ray continues to provide regular professional development to superintendents, school administrators, teachers, parents, and students on violence prevention and safe schools initiatives.
 He has developed and implemented school-based programs related to substance abuse, domestic violence, gender equity, dating violence, human sexuality, interpersonal violence, conflict resolution, and bullying prevention.
 Ray has also developed a safe schools course for teacher candidates in Faculties of Education.